How do I troubleshoot high JVM memory pressure on my Amazon Elasticsearch Service cluster?

 - Enable slow logs to figure out faulty requests.

 Note: Verify that the JVM memory pressure is below 90%.
-For more information about slow Elasticsearch queries, see Advanced tuning: finding and fixing slow Elasticsearch queries on the Elastic website.
+For more information about slow Elasticsearch queries, see Advanced tuning: finding and fixing slow Elasticsearch queries on the Elasticsearch website.

-- Optimize search indexing and choose the correct number of shards.
-For more information about indexing and shard count, see Get Started with Amazon Elasticsearch Service: How Many Shards Do I Need?
+- Optimize search or indexing by choosing the correct number of shards.
+For more information about indexing and shard count, see Get started with Amazon Elasticsearch Service: How many shards do I need?

 - Reduce the number of shards by deleting old or unused indices.

-- Set memory circuit breakers for JVM.
+- For advanced users, you can update the parent, fielddata, or request circuit breaker settings according to your use case.
 For more information about JVM circuit breakers, see JVM OutOfMemoryError.

 For more information about how to troubleshoot high JVM memory pressure, see Why did my Elasticsearch node crash?